GauravPawar-Git/laalpopat/README.txt

 Observe the homework image.

-**Expected Result**
+### Expected Result

-* Red numbered markers appear
+* Red numbered markers appear on the image
-* Markers match mistake list numbers
+* Marker numbers match the mistake list
-* Marker positions align with text area
+* Marker positions align with the correct location on the homework

+Markers are generated using **normalized coordinates returned by the AI system** and rendered using the Android **Canvas API**.

 ---